Soul Nomad & the World Eaters: Secondary characters

 A mysterious man who was found by the Nereids fifteen years ago, his body covered in burn scars.
 He took over Shauna's bandit gang, reforming it into a group who act in a Robin Hood esque fashion.
 In addition, he taught the Angel race how to wield guns.
-Endorph is actually the character Walnut from Phantom Brave, who ended up on this world after forcing the demon Sulphur through a dimensional portal.
-Endorph seemingly destroys Raksha after the hero wins the battle.
-He uses Psycho Burgundy to attack the World Eater, but the cutscene ends there.
-Should the player get Endorph's ending, he is revealed to be alive, and living with Euphoria and their infant child.
-He is also vaguely referenced in Danette's ending, which mentions Euphoria's baby.
+Endorph is actually the character Walnut from Phantom Brave, who ended up in the world of Soul Nomad after forcing the demon Sulphur through a dimensional portal.
+Endorph seemingly destroys Raksha after the hero wins the battle, using Psycho Burgundy to attack the World Eater, but the cutscene ends there.
+Should the player get Endorph's ending, he is revealed to be alive and living with Euphoria and their infant child.
+He is also referenced in Danette's ending, which mentions Euphoria's baby.